“My God, did I set all of this in motion?”

 Is the copy of Ben-Hur I have worth anything?

 The value of an antique book depends on its availability and condition.
 A museum cannot ethically give an appraisal of a book.
 To determine the value of your book, take it to a reputable used or antique book dealer.
-To get a very general idea of what your copy MAY be worth, look up the title on a used book or auction website.

 Where is the Ben-Hur manuscript?